bjeanes/bjeanes.github.io/_posts/2012-12-11-deploy-directory-to-branch.md

   - shell
 ---

-This post outlines a mechanism for using one branch as a the source to generate a compiled artifact into another branch.
+This post outlines a mechanism for using one branch as the source to generate a compiled artifact into another branch.
 This is achieved without resorting to moving files around a working directory and staging dirty changes away safely, by leveraging some neat internals of Git.